KSVN-CD

-KSVN-CD (channel 25) is a low-power television station licensed to Ogden, Utah, United States, serving Salt Lake City as an affiliate of Estrella TV.
-Founded on March 28, 1995, the station is owned by the Azteca Broadcasting Corporation, a company unrelated to the Azteca Stations Group or Azteca International Corporation, the parent company of Azteca America.
-Unlike many low-powered stations, it is seen on Channel 98 through Comcast cable in the Salt Lake City area in addition to its low powered signal.
+KSVN-CD (channel 25) is a low-power television station licensed to Ogden, Utah, United States, serving the Salt Lake City area as an affiliate of the home shopping network ShopHQ.
+Founded on March 28, 1995, the station is currently owned by Bridge Media Networks.
+Unlike many low-power stations, it is seen on channel 98 through Comcast cable in the Salt Lake City area in addition to its over-the-air signal.